Progressive League: Failure

 Initially supported by the Fabian Nursery and the Promethean League, and briefly by Youth House, the FPSI soon found itself without any federated organisational members.
 Faced with this failure, Joad and J. C. Flügel (a Freudian psychoanalyst) proposed closing the organisation.
 However, at the urging of Jack Coates, the AGM voted to continue on an individual membership basis.

 Some of those involved in the League, realising that it was not to become the umbrella for the left that it was intended to be, found their way back to the RPA and Archibald Robertson "remained active in the RPA for the rest of his life".

 The name "Progressive League" was adopted in 1940.

 After 1940

-Influenced by Emmanuel Mounier, Jack Coates left the League in 1945, founding the London Personalist League.

 In 1946 a sub-committee of the League became the Marriage Law Reform Society.

 By the 1980s, like many civil society organizations, the League was suffering from a gradual ageing of its membership, and a failure to attract new and younger members.
 Its events were advertised regularly in the New Statesman, but did not succeed in reversing a gradual decline.

 In 2005 the organisation was wound up.